dydxprotocol/v4-documentation/pages/validators/preparing_for_genesis.md

 git push origin $DYDX_MONIKER/gentx
 ```

-6. Create a pull request  `dydxprotocol/main`.
+6. Create a pull request on the original `dydxprotocol/v4-testnets` repo.
+In other words, the `base repository` should be `dydxprotocol/v4-testnets` and the `base` branch should be `main`.

-2. The pull request should trigger a "Validate Genesis" workflow, which runs some sanity checks on the submitted `gentx`.
-Please try to resolve any issue if the workflow doesn't pass, and post in `#v-dydx-public-testnet-discussion` if you need help.
+7. Maintainers will review and merge the PRs.
+If you need any help, post in `#v-dydx-public-testnet-discussion`.

 ## Changelog
 8/3/2023: updated for the second public testnet `dydx-testnet-2`